 In her role as Chair of Perception, Amy drives the strategic direction for the firm, and on occasion, provides peer review and assists with client activity where her expertise and experience is of value.

-Virna is a passionate marketer who began her career in South Africa, gaining unparalleled experience in the retail space, and established herself in leadership roles as a respected marketing specialist.
+Virna is a passionate marketer who began her career in South Africa, gaining unparalleled experience in the retail space, and established herself in leadership roles as a respected Marketing and Brand specialist.

 Her love for New Zealand, and especially the All Blacks, brought her and her family to Christchurch a decade ago.
 She spent her first few years in senior marketing roles in the retail industry, where her vast knowledge and experience was highly regarded.